codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Heal the past, live the present, dream the future." - Mary Engelbreit
+"Prefer to be defeated in the presence of the wise than to excel among fools." - Dogen

 <!-- Powered By zenquotes.io -->
 ```